JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_8.md

 ## Toolchain Parsing

-The `set_toolchain` method is crucial for understanding how toolchains are processed:
+The `set_toolchain` method plays a key role in parsing and preparing toolchains for execution:

 ```python
 def set_toolchain(self, s):